+Finally, the most active groups in planning and meeting the needs of the homeless in South Carolina will continue to be the four Continua of Care coalitions.
 The primary purpose of a continuum of care is to function as a planning organization to identify and meet the needs of the homeless in their communities by developing a seamless system of care to support homeless people from the street into permanent housing.
-The continuums participate in many activities:
+The continuums participate in many activities, including:

-- Estimating the extent and needs of the homeless.

-- Coordinating services.

-- Developing new services according to need.

-- Securing funding to sustain activities.

-- Expanding and developing programs.

-- General education; and one of the most important functions.

-- Advocacy.
+- Consulting with ESG regarding ESG funding priorities, performance standards for projects and outcomes, and HMIS - Coordinating services and providers in their regions - Estimating the extent and needs of the homeless, developing new services according to need and securing funding to sustain activities - Expanding and developing programs - Advocacy and general education (one of the most important functions)